-Our assets are comprised entirely of industrial properties, including distribution centers, warehouses, light industrial and small bay industrial properties.
+Our Company Portfolio is comprised entirely of industrial properties, including distribution centers, warehouses, light industrial and small bay industrial properties.
 This concentration may expose us to the risk of economic downturns in the industrial real estate sector to a greater extent than if our properties were more diversified across other sectors of the real estate industry.
 In particular, an economic downturn affecting the market for industrial properties could have a material adverse effect on our results of operations, cash flows, financial condition and our ability to pay distributions to our stockholders.

-Our portfolio is geographically concentrated in two primary and nine secondary markets, which causes us to be especially susceptible to adverse developments in those markets.
+Our portfolio is geographically concentrated in two primary and eleven secondary markets, which causes us to be especially susceptible to adverse developments in those markets.

-In addition to general, regional, national and international economic conditions, our operating performance is impacted by the economic conditions of the specific geographic markets in which we have concentrations of properties.
-Our wholly owned portfolio consists of holdings in the following markets (which accounted for the percentage of our total annualized rent indicated) as of December 31, 2020: Chicago (22.5%); Cleveland (15.8%); Indianapolis (15.3%); Jacksonville (11.7%); Columbus (7.7%); Cincinnati (7.5%); Atlanta (7.1%); Memphis (6.8%); St. Louis (3.4%); Boston (1.2%); and Philadelphia (1.0%).
+In addition to general, regional, national, and international economic conditions, our operating performance is impacted by the economic conditions of the specific geographic markets in which we have concentrations of properties.
+Our wholly owned portfolio consists of holdings in the following markets (which accounted for the percentage of our total annualized rent indicated) as of December 31, 2022: Chicago (21.1%); Cleveland (12.6%); Memphis (12.1%); Indianapolis (10.7%); St. Louis (10.2%); Jacksonville (9.5%); Columbus (9.1%); Cincinnati (6.7%); Atlanta (4.7%); Boston (1.2%); Charlotte (0.8%); Philadelphia (0.7%); and Kansas City (0.6%).
 This geographic concentration could adversely affect our operating performance if conditions become less favorable in any of the markets in which we have a concentration of properties.
 We cannot assure you that any of our target markets will grow or that underlying real estate fundamentals will be favorable to owners and operators of industrial properties.
 Our operations may also be affected if competing properties are built in our target markets.
 Any adverse economic or real estate developments in our target markets, or any decrease in demand for industrial space resulting from the regulatory environment, business climate or energy or fiscal problems, could materially and adversely impact our financial condition, results of operations, cash flow, our ability to satisfy our debt service obligations and our ability to pay distributions to our stockholders.